YMCA: 21st century

 In 2002, the World Council in Oaxtepec, Morelos, Mexico, called for a peaceful solution to the Middle East crisis.
-On 12 July 2010, YMCA of the USA rebranded its name to the popular nickname "The Y" and revised the iconic red and black logo to create five colored versions.
+On 12 July 2010, YMCA of the USA rebranded its name to the popular nickname "The Y" and revised the iconic red and black logo to create five coloured versions.
 Today, YMCAs are open to all, regardless of ability, age, culture, ethnicity, gender, race, religion, sexual orientation and socioeconomic background.

-During the 19th World Council meeting in 2018 in Chiang Mai, Carlos Sanvee from Togo became the first African and current Secretary General of World YMCA.
+During the 19th World Council meeting in 2018 in Chiang Mai, Thailand, Carlos Sanvee from Togo became the first African and current Secretary General of World YMCA.
 During the same World Council meeting, Patricia Pelton from Canada emerged as the first female President of World YMCA.

-YMCA's 175th anniversary in 2019 was celebrated with a global gathering of the organisation's young leaders at ExCeL London from 4 to 7 August, with 3,200 people from 100 countries.
+YMCA's 175th anniversary in 2019 was celebrated with a global gathering of the organization's young leaders at ExCeL London from 4 to 7 August, with 3,200 people from 100 countries.
 The event celebrated youth leadership, and elevated the United Nations Sustainable Development Goals.
 It was attended by guests including Jayathma Wickramanayake on behalf of Office of the Secretary-General's Envoy on Youth, and María Fernanda Espinosa, the President of the United Nations General Assembly.